Rodrigo-NH/UE4HmapsGenerator/README.md

 ## >materialsgen.py<

-This script will import the texture files, create and set the materials for each tile.
+This script will import the texture files, create and set the materials to be used for each tile.
 Copy this script under your UE project '/content' folder, edit and change the 'inputdir' and 'UE4_TILE_TEXTURE_SCALE' variables accordingly and run in the UE4 project instance (e.g. File->Execute Python Script).
 After importing all textures the resulting blueprint for each tile material will be like:

 ![UE blueprint](https://raw.githubusercontent.com/Rodrigo-NH/UE4HmapsGenerator/main/readmeassets/blueprint.jpg)